 - encourage, promote and validate student aspirations to promote access to justice and equality before the law specifically in relation to disadvantaged people and communities.

-- encourage students to critically consider the effect of the law and its ability to deliver and or facilitate justice in a developing country transitioning to democracy.
+- encourage students to critically consider the effect of the law and its ability to deliver and or facilitate justice in a developing country.

 Upon successful completion, students will have the knowledge and skills to:

-- describe and critique how advanced knowledge and skills acquired through the study of law can be applied in community legal education to promote access to justice
+- describe and critique how advanced knowledge and skills acquired through the study of law can be applied to support law & development

 - reflect on the operation of law in different global contexts

-- apply a reflective and ethical approach in teaching CLE skills to culturally diverse audiences
+- apply a reflective and ethical approach in researching law in culturally diverse situations

 - recognise and use culturally sensitive and appropriate communication

-- describe and distinguish a variety of justice issues with respect to law in Myanmar, and to critically analyse entrenched issues of injustice in the Myanmar legal system,
+- describe and distinguish a variety of justice issues with respect to law in developing countries

 - engagement with pre and post workshops (20) [LO 1,2,3,4,5,6,7,8,9,10,11,12]